EwelinaKopacz/Tasks-Manager-Project-React/README.md

 # Tasks Manager Project - React

 ## About the project:
-The aim of the project was to create application "Tasks Manager", user can add new task and measure time to finish it.
+The aim of the project was to create application "Tasks Manager", which allows a user to add new task and to measure time to finish it.

 Features:
 * user can add a new task by form